 For services not available in Mississippi, Nursing Facilities, PRTFs and ICF/IIDs from states other than Mississippi may file claims for services provided to Mississippi Medicaid beneficiaries that are considered residents of Mississippi.
 These providers provide documentation of their certification for Title XIX and the facility's Medicaid rate for the domicile state.
 In most cases, payment will be made based on the lesser of the Medicaid rate of the domicile state or the maximum Mississippi Medicaid rate for their classification.
 The rates may be negotiated.
 However, the negotiated rate for ICF/IIDs and PRTFs may not exceed the higher of the Medicaid rate of the domicile state or the maximum Mississippi Medicaid rate for their classification.
 The negotiated rate for NFs exceed the higher of the Medicaid rate of the may not domicile state or the maximum Mississippi Medicaid rate for nursing facilities, as case mix adjusted.
-The maximum Mississippi Medicaid rate for out-of-state providers is defined for nursing facilities as the ceilings for direct care and care related costs paid based on a case mix of 1.000 plus the ceiling for administrative rental per operating costs and the gross diem payment computed under the plan.
-Classifications which have a case mix adjustment will be computed using a case mix score of 1.000 unless the facility submits an MDS form that is classifiable.
+The maximum Mississippi Medicaid rate for out-of-state providers is defined for nursing facilities as the ceilings for direct care and care related costs paid based on a case mix of 1.000 plus the ceiling for administrative rental per operating costs and the gross diem payment Classifications which have a case mix computed under the plan. adjustment will be computed using a case mix score of 1.000 unless the facility submits an MDS form that is classifiable.
 The case mix adjustment will be applied to the maximum Mississippi Medicaid rate only when the maximum Mississippi Medicaid rate is determined to be lower than the Medicaid rate of the domicile state and when the Mississippi Medicaid rate is negotiated.
 The maximum Mississippi Medicaid rate for out-of-state providers is defined for ICF/IIDs and PRTFs as the ceiling for direct care, therapies, care related, administrative and operating plus the gross rental per diem as computed under the plan.
-The maximum Mississippi Medicaid rate for out-of-state providers will not include a return on equity per diem or a property tax and insurance per diem.
-The gross rental per diem used in determining the maximum rate will be based on submitted property information from the provider or a thirty year age in the absence of provider information.
+The maximum Mississippi Medicaid rate for out-of-state providers will not include a after desk review.
+The rates computed based on the initial cost report of the facility will be effective beginning the same date the change of classification occurred.